 If a hearing is scheduled, owners or their representatives will be allowed time to present the data or information at the hearing.
 Generally this will be 8 minutes for residential use properties, 10 minutes for apartments up to four units, and 15 minutes for agricultural use properties.
-In complex cases the referee has discretion to allow additional time.
+In complex cases the referee or Referee Coordinator has discretion to allow additional time.

-The Referee Coordinator will review the completed Referee's Report and the final report will be forwarded to the Board of Equalization.
-The final value recommendation to the Board of Equalization will be that of the Referee Coordinator.
+The Referee Coordinator will review the completed Referee's Report and the final report will be forwarded to the Board.
+The final value recommendation to the Board will be that of the Referee Coordinator.

-The Lancaster County Board of Equalization reserves the right to change, reconsider, or approve any of the values recommended by the Referee system.
-The final value certified by the Board of Equalization will be that of the Board of Equalization.
+The Board reserves the right to change, reconsider, or approve any of the values recommended by the Referee system.
+The final value certified by the Board will be that of the Board.

-In the event of any real or perceived threat from a protestant to any public official and/or representative of the Board of Equalization, the protestant will be immediately suspended from the protest process and referred to the Lancaster County Sheriff's Department.
-At the discretion of the Board of Equalization and/or Referee Coordinator, such protest may be removed from the referee protest process and heard directly by the Board of Equalization or Referee Coordinator.
+In the event of any real or perceived threat from a protestant to any public official and/or representative of the Board, the protestant will be immediately suspended from the protest process and referred to the Lancaster County Sheriff's Department.
+At the discretion of the Board and/or Referee Coordinator, such protest may be removed from the referee protest process and heard directly by the Board or Referee Coordinator.